Purton Hulks: Coastal defences

 The stretch of canal from Sharpness to Purton runs very close to the river.
 At a high spring tide they were separated by little more than the width of the towpath.
 The canal also has no locks, and owing to its width, not even any stop locks.
 Any damage to the canal bank could thus render the entire canal unnavigable.

 In 1909, following a collapse in the bank of the river, the canal company's chief engineer Mr A. J. Cullis called for old vessels to be run aground along the bank of the Severn, near Purton, to create a makeshift tidal erosion barrier to reinforce the narrow strip of land between the river and canal.
 Barges, trows and schooners were "hulked" at high tide, by towing them from the dock at Sharpness and releasing them to be carried up the bank on the tide.
-Holes were then made in their hulls so that they filled with water, and over time silt has been laid down inside them.
+Holes were then made in their hulls so that they filled with water, and over time silt has accumulated inside them.

 More boats have been added, including the schooner Katherine Ellen which was impounded in 1921 for running guns to the Irish Republican Army (IRA), the Kennet Canal barge Harriett, and ferrocement barges built in World War II.
 The last boat was beached in 1965.
 The ground level has built up over the years and some of the more recent additions are lying on top of those which had been beached earlier.